Producer T’Jean Turns Rapper With His Debut Album, ‘Thief In The Night’

 Over a decade ago, T’Jean began his production career, becoming a regular at Grafton Studios.
 Later, T’Jean co-founded UIM records prior to starting his own production company, Izreal Records.
 The producer and rapper assisted with several songs associated with the revival reggae movement.
 Some of those songs include Tarrus Riley’s “Fly Di Gate,” and Chronixx’s “Prayer”

-Thief in the Night is T’Jean’s debut album as a rapper, give his audience a chance to comprehend the rapper’s musical adventure and goals.
+Thief in the Night is T’Jean’s debut album as a rapper, giving his audience a chance to comprehend the rapper’s musical adventure and goals.
 T’Jean found the inspiration to create his record when he realized his innovative beat style.
 Calling it his “different vibration,” T’Jean transitioned into recording his music as a way to share his message.
 The rapper also had a goal for his songs because he felt reggae music no longer portrayed the theme of righteousness accurately, and he knew his music could revamp that moral.

 “The album name carries a double meaning because Christ said He shall come like a thief in the night, and also, people never expect me, a producer for so many years, to ‘come out of the darkness’ and be a singer,” T’Jean said to The Jamaica Gleaner.